Insurance for Real Estate Agents

 Buying or selling property is a complex process, which is what your clients pay you to manage.
 Therefore, the service you provide must be of a higher standard than the average man in the street.
 Putting some risk management in place will help ensure your reputation doesn’t go under the hammer should something go wrong.

 That’s where Professional Indemnity Insurance comes in.
 It is designed to respond to claims against your business for losses as a result of actual or alleged negligent acts or omissions in the provision of your professional service or advice.
 Personal Indemnity Insurance will also assist with the legal costs associated with responding to or managing claims which are covered by the policy.

-If any of the following circumstances relating to your business then you should consider Business Insurance to ensure you are adequately protected:
+If any of the following circumstances relates to your business then you should consider Business Insurance to help ensure you are adequately protected:

 Consider the client data you are storing and the implication on your business if there was a breach of confidentiality by being hacked and your data stolen.
 Ensure your business is covered against the expense and legal costs associated with data breaches before your data is going once, going twice….. gone!

-A real estate had a ransomware virus enter their computer system where the hacker demanded a payment of US$500 be made.
-The real estate business was unable to function normally for 7 days whilst their data was being restored.
-Fortunately, they had Cyber insurance and were able to claim $7,440 to cover the cost of restoring the information, payment for the ransom, as well as lost man hours from being out of action.
+A Real Estate agency had a ransomware virus enter their computer system where the hacker demanded a payment of US$500.
+The Real Estate agent was unable to run the business for 7 days whilst their data was being restored.
+Fortunately, they had Cyber insurance and were able to claim $7,440 to cover the cost of restoring the information and payment of the ransom.

 One of the critically important aspects of property development in today’s real estate landscape is having the right insurance.
 Watch to see why BizCover customer, William Lin, ensures he is protected against potential legal disputes.